PatrickVuscan/LBC-Frontend/iteration-02-review.md

  * Did your partner accept the features?
  * Were there change requests?
  * What did you learn from the demo from either a process or product perspective?
- * *This section will be marked very leniently so keep it brief and just make sure the points are addressed* -->
+ * This section will be marked very leniently so keep it brief and just make sure the points are addressed -->

  - Email Adam that we won't be able to demo our product to LBC before the D2 deadline.
- - LBC sent us articles for our Sanity page, and the LBC logo, and Arun
+ - LBC sent us articles for our Sanity page, and the LBC logo, and Arun ... ???